 Trend Micro Antivirus for Mac full review

 Trend Micro is a name well-known to fans of computer security.
 It offers two products for the Mac: Maximum Security, and Antivirus for Mac.
 We chose the latter, which misses out on the password protection of its bigger brother, as well as mobile device security.
-However, it’s also much cheaper for a year’s subscription, at £49.95/US$29.95, available here.
+However, it’s also much cheaper for a year’s subscription, at £29.97/US$29.95 for one device for a year, available here.

 As mentioned within several of our reviews of antimalware apps, macOS now makes it necessary for the user to click Allow within the security section of System Preferences, in order to authorise the installation of a kernel module that allows the always-on malware protection.
 Some antimalware apps go to lengths to explain how this is done, because it can be confusing for even technically-inclined users.

 Trend Micro Antivirus for Mac simply pops-up a dialog box saying: “Your permission is required to allow Trend micro to protect this computer.
 Go to System Preferences and click Allow to enable protection.”